jtunnicl/GRATE/nesi-project/README.md

 * automatically finding dependencies
 * automates running tests and checking results
 * works well with Qt
+* can build the code with something other than QtCreator (e.g. MSVC)

 In QtCreator just load the `CMakeLists.txt` file instead of the old GrateRip.pro.